Lochnivar/ashverse/analysis/military/grant-final-gamble-consistency-check-2025-12-05.md

 **OTL Assumption:** Sedgwick could be available
 **NTL Reality:**
-- Timeline says: "Nov 1863: Lincoln sacks Meade → Sedgwick/Warren temporary command"
+- Timeline says: "Aug 1, 1863: Lincoln sacks Meade → Warren takes command (Aug 3, 1863)"
-- **Question:** What happens to Sedgwick after Warren takes command?
+- **Question:** What is Sedgwick's role?
+Is he Warren's subordinate (VI Corps commander)?
 Is he available in March 1865?
+- **Note:** Sedgwick's role unclear - may be Warren's subordinate or not involved in command change

 **Fix Required:** Clarify Sedgwick's status.
 He might be available, but we need to know.